yldio/asap-hub/README.md

 - You can run all apps in the project with a simple `yarn start` on the project's root.
 It will load up everything, but you don't need to run everything.
 Depending on what you're doing, you only need some apps up
 - `yarn watch:babel`: to have babel watching and compiling for you (you'll need this running most of the time)
 - `yarn watch:typecheck`: well... for types checking (you'll need this running most of the time)
+- `yarn watch`: to have babel and type checking watching and compiling for you
 - `yarn start:backend:crn`: to run the CRN backend
 - `yarn start:frontend:crn`: to run the CRN frontend
 - `yarn start:backend:gp2`: to run the GP2 backend
 - `yarn start:frontend:gp2`: to run the GP2 frontend
 - `yarn start:storybook`: to run storybook
+- `yarn start:crn` - to run both the CRN backend and frontend
+- `yarn start:gp2` - to run both the GP2 backend and frontend
+- `yarn start`: to run all of the above

 ### Now that everything's up